joaorb64/TournamentStreamHelper/README.md

-# SmashStreamHelper
+# TournamentStreamHelper

-A Stream helper for Super Smash Bros Ultimate
+A Stream helper for fighting game tournaments!

 ## Program itself